GandalfsDad/NotKevin/README.md

 `-r` or `--rubberduck`
 This is the no save option.
 The agent is fed your conversation history and contest from past conversations but does not save new content.

+`--gpt4`
+This causes the model to use GPT-4 backend instead of GPT-3.
+Embeddings are still GPT-3.